 Rahman- a very senior social worker by profession is the Founder of the Sir William Beveridge Foundation.
 Born and educated in Bangladesh, gaining two degrees including an MA in Public Administration Rahman moved to the UK where he undertook further Post graduate Degrees from London University and also studied to become a qualified social worker.
 From 1983-2004 he was Deputy Warden at Toynbee Hall in East London and Director of Education in Toynbee’s Asian Studies Department.
 He writes regularly for newspapers in Bangladesh and various publications in London including presenting a very popular weekly chat show TV programme in one of the Sky satellite TV for western European viewers.
 “I had been aware of Sir William Beveridge and his ideas before I arrived in Britain,” says Rahman.
 “Through my work in the years since I made it my home, I have come to appreciate even more just what a great visionary he was.
 His 1942 report heralded a new approach to the meaning and quality of life in Britain and it provided people with the means to improve their own lives that in turn benefited our society.
 While his vision has provided a blueprint for a fairer and more caring society in Britain, I believe it can also be pursued in other countries.
 If they adopted such an approach then we would have a much happier world.”

-Maj Gen (ret'd) Jiban Kanai Das: Head of Operations, Bangladesh
+Maj Gen (ret'd) Jiban Kanai Das: Country Director, Bangladesh

 Jiban has a Master’s degree in Defence Studies after studying in Bangladesh.
 During 36 years of service to his country, he held a number of senior positions including Director General of the Bangladesh Institute of International and Strategic Studies; Commandant, Bangladesh Ordnance Factories; Quarter Master General, Bangladesh Army and, for a time, served as an advisor in the office of the Bangladesh Prime Minster.
 His training and study activities during his distinguished career took him to the UK, Malyasia, China and Thailand.